Waxing Gibbous on

 Moon after descending node

-1 day after descending node on 5 January 2031 at 06:37 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following 12 days, until the lunar orbit crosses from South to North in ascending node on 19 January 2031 at 08:51 in ♐ Sagittarius.
+1 day after descending node on 5 January 2031 at 06:37 in ♊ Gemini the Moon is positioned south of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from South to North in ascending node on 19 January 2031 at 08:51 in ♐ Sagittarius.

 Moon at northern standstill

 At 05:22 the Moon is meeting its standstill point to reach North declination of ∠21.889°.
 This is the year's northernmost lunar standstill of 2031.
-Over the next 13 days the lunar orbit is going to extend southward to face maximum declination of ∠-21.824° at the point of next standstill in ♐ Sagittarius on 20 January 2031 at 05:10.
+Over the upcoming 13 days the lunar orbit is going to tilt southward to face maximum declination of ∠-21.824° at the point of next southern standstill in ♐ Sagittarius on 20 January 2031 at 05:10.

 Syzygy in 2 days